hussein3333/net_scanner/README.md

 EDUCATION PURPOSES ONLY

 Overview
--This tool is a Python-based network scanner that utilizes python-nmap to perform Nmap scans and netifaces to auto-detect your local network if a target network is not specified.
-It supports different scanning modes, including intense, stealthy, and quick scans.
+-This tool is a Python-based network scanner that utilizes python-nmap to perform Nmap scans and auto detects the local network if not provided.
+It supports different scanning modes: intense, stealthy, and quick scans.

 Features
 -Automatic local network detection if no target is specified.